Wimuz/drum-trainer/README.md

 ## Background

 A beginner drummer myself since a few weeks (digital Roland drumkit) I was confronted from the beginning with issues related to timing accuracy and synchronisation between limbs.
+Also my dynamics are not in control (for example hitting harder on the hihat when I hit my kick at the same time)
 This of course is very normal for a beginner drummer.
 I have no (human) teacher to give me feedback/correct me on those issues.
 Basically I only have my ears (to listen to my recording) and the very simple accuracy scorer built-in into the digital drum module.
-I could also have used the "piano-roll" view on a DAW (Digital Audio Workstation) to monitor the deviations between my drum hits and the metronome clicks.
+I could also have used the "piano-roll" view on a DAW (Digital Audio Workstation) to monitor the deviations between my drum hits and the metronome clicks and velocities.
 However none of the above methods gives me a quick, "objective" insight in my issues.

 In order to get a better and detailed view on my "symptoms" I developed a simple Excel-based (vba) analyser tool.
 It shows me graphically, statistically and with % scores where my main issues are located by comparing with a user-defined drum pattern (can be any pattern (rock, funk, samba...), any time signature...).